mrkkrp/zip/README.md

 ## Why this library is written

-There are a few libraries to work with Zip archives, yet every one of them provides only subset of all functionality user may need (obviously the libraries provide functionality that their authors needed) and otherwise is flawed in some way so it cannot be easily used in some situations.
-Let's examine all libraries available on Hackage to understand motivation for this package.
+There are a few libraries to work with Zip archives, yet every one of them provides only a subset of all the functionality a user may need (obviously the libraries provide functionality that their authors needed) and otherwise is flawed in some way so it cannot be easily used in some situations.
+Let's examine all the libraries available on Hackage to understand motivation for this package.

 ### zip-archive